Five vital checks to make before you open Facebook Ads Manager… and why no, it’s not just about budget, copy and an image

 So, you want to advertise on Facebook?
-Create your image, write the copy, add an audience and some budget and you’re done, right?
-Sounds simple enough…
+Create your image, write the copy, add an audience and some budget and you’re good to go right?
+Sounds simple enough doesn’t it?

 Well, no. It’s not as simple as that.
 The success of Facebook Ads can depend on many moving parts.
 It’s important to spend time getting all the groundwork in place before you even hit ‘Create’ in Ads Manager.
 So, what are the key considerations you need to make to get your business ‘ad ready’?
 Let’s take a look.